 Post Baccalaureate Teaching Certificate

 Gain the knowledge and experience to succeed as an educator with the Post Baccalaureate Teaching Certificate program from Ashford University.
 One of the goals of this program is to offer you access to live classroom experiences that will help you translate course theory into practice in the real world.
-It aligns with Florida Exceptional Accomplished Practices and Assessments (FEAP) as well as the Florida Teacher Certification Examinations (FTCE), providing you a path to earn your teaching certification.
+It aligns with Florida Educator Accomplished Practices (FEAP) as well as the Florida Teacher Certification Examinations (FTCE), providing you a path to earn your teaching certification.

 The Post Baccalaureate Teaching Certificate program is currently open only to employees of Ashford University and Bridgepoint Education.
 It is not eligible for Title IV funding.

 - Total number of credits: 33 credits (Elementary Education Certificate) or 27 credits (Secondary Education Certificate)

 - Elementary Education Certificate Requirements: 24 credits

 Students who successfully complete all Post Baccalaureate Teaching Certificate program requirements and are US citizens can earn Florida Professional Teacher Certification in one of forty-two subject areas (valid for five (5) years, and a Florida Reading Endorsement Certificate (Competency Two (2)).
 The Department of Education Studies (DES) team in the Ashford University College of Education can work with students to complete and submit all necessary forms to the Florida Bureau of Educator Certification.
 The Florida Department of Education’s process is to notify program completers to submit fingerprints for background clearance.
 Following clearance, the Florida Department of Education’s process is to award program completers the Florida Professional Teacher Certification in the subject area for which it was earned and send a hard copy of that certificate to the program completers as proof that professional teaching credentials have been obtained.